Bulldog Insider feature: Fresno State pitcher Jake Dixon - NewsBreak

 Bulldog Insider feature: Fresno State pitcher Jake Dixon

-Fresno State junior pitcher Jake Dixon leads the ‘Dogs this season in innings pitched with 64.
-Dixon has already recorded 70 strikeout’s this year.
-The Sanger high school graduate has had an impressive year for the Bulldogs.
-Dixon is a key member of Fresno State’s pitching rotation.
+FRESNO, Calif.
+(KSEE) – Fresno State junior pitcher Jake Dixon leads the Bulldogs this season in innings pitched (64), and he has recorded 70 strikeouts.
+The Sanger high school graduate is a key member of the pitching rotation.

-During his sophomore season, Dixon made a team and Mountain West-leading 15 starts.
+During his sophomore season, Jake Dixon made 15 starts on the mound, which led the Mountain West Conference.
 He tallied six wins to tie for second in the conference.
-The left-handed pitcher shared how he’s grown from his sophomore to junior seasons.

-After suffering an 8-5 loss on Sunday, the Bulldogs are now 22-22 overall, and 11-10 in Mountain West.
-The ‘Dogs look to bounce back on Tuesday against Cal Poly.
-First pitch is scheduled for 6:05 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+After suffering an 8-5 loss on Sunday, the Bulldogs are now 22-22 overall (11-10 MW).
+They will look to bounce back on Tuesday against Cal Poly at 6:05 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to YourCentralValley.com.